m0by314/raspi_config_py/README.md

 ![image](static/img/menu_service.png)

 #### Tip: Find the IP address of the pi and run an ssh cmd, this will add the pi to the authorized host and allow you to resolve the name

+## - Usage

 ###  Configure the host file if necessary, default value:
 - "ansible_host": "raspberrypi"